-What can MicroBlasting do?
+What Can MicroBlasting Do?

 Each process below is driven by four main variables: abrasive size, abrasive type, abrasive quantity, and velocity.
-Simply adjusting at least one of these variables turns a MicroBlaster from a tool that deburrs to a tool that cleans or a tool that textures.
+Adjust at least one variable, and your MicroBlaster can switch from a tool that deburrs to a tool that textures.

 Enhance the adhesion characteristics of a surface for bonding or modify the surface for cosmetic reasons.

 Remove fine burrs on a wide range of materials from exotic metal alloys to soft polymers.

 Etch or cut a few microns at a time to create a feature or pocket in a part surface.

 Comco MicroBlasting systems are in-use across the world.
 See how the following industries use our technology to improve part surfaces.

 Conformal Coating Removal